syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Sections/Insert-section-in-PowerPoint).

 ## Moving the sections within a PowerPoint presentation

 You can move the sections within a PowerPoint presentation.
 The following code example demonstrates how to move a section to a specific position in the navigation pane.